kyeah/kyeh.me/_projects/06-billiards.md

 anchorid:  '#cctv'
 ---

 A billiards game implemented in C++ and OpenGL.
-No explanation necessary.
+Duh